 The New Primal Spicy Beef Jerky

-Made with omega-3-rich grass-fed beef, and flavored with pineapple juice, coconut aminos, honey, lemon juice, jalapeno peppers, cayenne, and other delicious herbs and spices, this jerky is one of the cleanest options you’ll find at the market.
+Made with omega-3-rich grass-fed beef, and flavored with pineapple juice, coconut aminos, honey, lemon juice, jalapeno peppers, cayenne, and other delicious herbs and spices, this jerky is one of the cleanest options you'll find at the market.
 Pair it with a piece of fiber-rich fruit like an apple or a pear to add some filling fiber to your snack-time lineup.
-Curious how your other favorite meat snacks stack up to this one?
-Don’t miss our report The Best and Worst Beef Jerky—Ranked!.

-I Heart Keenwah Quinoa Clusters
+I Heart Keenwah Quinoa Clusters, Chocolate Sea Salt

 Quinoa isn't just for your dinner plate anymore.
 Breakfast quinoa bowls and snacks made with the super grain have been trending for awhile now.
 We love that this bite-sized snack is wholesome and free of scary additives, yet taste like sweet, sinful treats.